 Will my advance directives be honored in another state?

-to the extent they conform to the state's own law; and some states do not address the issue.
+The answer to this question varies from state to state.
+Some states do honor advance directives from another state; others will honor out-of-state documents to the extent they conform to the state's own law; and some states do not address the issue.

 How can I change what is in my advance directives?

 An advance directive remains in effect until you revoke it.
 If you complete a new advance directive, it invalidates the previous one.
 For this reason you should review your advance directives periodically to ensure that they still reflect your wishes.
 If you want to change anything in an advance directive once you have completed it, you should complete a new document.